wadebooth/zoominfo-lead-mapper/README.md

 This ZoomInfo Lead List Upload Mapper is a lightweight web-based tool designed to convert ZoomInfo CSV exports into a CRM-ready lead upload format.
-It supports automatic normalization of data fields such as state and country abbreviations, phone formatting, deduplication of business vs. mobile numbers, and auto-generates campaign-specific metadata.
+It supports automatic normalization of data fields such as phone formatting, deduplication of business vs. mobile numbers, and auto-generates campaign-specific metadata.

 Features